Simona Grozdanovska

 Simona Grozdanovska (born 15 April 1988) is a Macedonian handball player for ŽRK Metalurg and the Macedonian national team.

 In addition to regular handball, Grozdanovska also plays beach handball.

 Career

 Macedonia

 Grozdanovska made her senior debut in the Macedonian league already at the age of 15 in 2003 for ŽRK Tutunski Kombinat Prilep.
 From 2003 to 2005 and from 2007 to 2010 she played for RK Kale Kicevo, interrupted by a season at ŽRK Ambalaza Kabran.
 In the 2008-2009 season she was the top scorer in the Macedonian league.

 This prompted a move to the Macedonian top club ŽRK Metalurg, where she played until 2014.
 Here she won the Macedonian Championship in 2011 and 2012.

 Greece

 In 2014 she joined PAOK Thessaloniki in Greece.
 Here she was the topscorer in the Greek league in 2016.

 Turkey

-The following season she joined Artsam Koleji Spor Kulübü in Turkey, and a year after she joined Polatlı BSK.
+The following season she joined Artsam Koleji Spor Kulübü in Turkey, and a year later she joined Polatlı BSK.